potassiumdichromate/0g-kultbackend/docs/architecture-explanation.md

 Per the user's explicit request, the actual Unity client source for both games was read (`Metal Black OPS/Assets` for Warzone, `TempleEscape/Assets` for ZeroDash — read-only, not modified) before designing the save payload contract.
 That surfaced the exact field names Unity already produces (`PlayerResources.coin`, `characters.unlocked`, etc.) and a real production consideration that wouldn't have been visible from the backend code alone: Warzone's client fires a full-profile save on 17+ different micro-events plus a 25-second autosave loop, while ZeroDash only saves once per session on game-over. `ZeroDashSaveDataSchema`/`WarzoneSaveDataSchema` (`shared/dto`) are built from that real shape, which is also what makes per-game schema validation a meaningful security improvement rather than guesswork — a tampered or malformed payload is rejected by structure before it's ever encoded or charged a 0G Storage write.

-## Round 2: why anti-cheat became a shared `verification-service` instead of two copies
+## Round 2: why anti-cheat became a shared `verification-service` instead of two copies — and why it stays separate from the old repos' anti-cheat permanently, not just for now

 `ZeroGCompute.js` (anti-cheat half) is duplicated, nearly verbatim, in both `zerodash-0g-backend` and `warzone-backend-0g`.
-For the zero-touch path, nothing changes — each game keeps calling its own copy, and the adapter already mirrors the verdict into `UserGameProgress.metadata`.
-But the *managed* save pipeline has no other backend to do anti-cheat for it, so the logic had to live somewhere — porting it once into `shared/zg-client` + `verification-service`, instead of writing a third copy, is the direct continuation of this project's whole premise (don't duplicate infrastructure code per game).
+The *managed* save pipeline has no other backend to do anti-cheat for it, so that logic had to live somewhere — porting it once into `shared/zg-client` + `verification-service`, instead of writing a third copy, is the direct continuation of this project's whole premise (don't duplicate infrastructure code per game).
 The anti-cheat trigger threshold is also no longer hardcoded — it reads from the new `GameMetadata` table per game, a concrete instance of the "config not code" extension point.

+This was explicitly confirmed, not assumed: `verification-service` and each existing repo's `ZeroGCompute.js` stay permanently separate, by design — even after ZeroDash/Warzone migrate their save pipeline onto `save-service`.
+There's no plan to unify them.
+The reason this isn't a contradiction of "the platform owns anti-cheat": once a game migrates, Unity stops calling its old backend for saves at all, so that backend's `ZeroGCompute.js` simply has nothing left to trigger on — `verification-service` becomes "the" anti-cheat for that game by replacement, not by merging logic with the old implementation.

 ## What "production-grade" means here, given the scope